wlonestar/Toyc-Kit/README.md

-# Toyc - A Compiler Frontend for a C Language Subset
+# Toyc - A C Subset Compiler, Interpreter and REPL

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Overview

-Toyc is a compiler frontend for a subset of the C language.
-It's designed for learning compilation principles and understanding LLVM Intermediate Representation (**IR**).
-The project includes hand-written lexical and syntax analysis, with a focus on simplicity and understanding.
-Currently, only a small portion of the C language syntax is implemented.
+Toyc is a project focused on simplifying the complexities of the C programming language while providing a platform for learning about compiler construction principles and delving into LLVM Intermediate Representation (**LLVM IR**).
+It offers a compiler, an interpreter and a REPL tailored to the needs of learners and enthusiasts in the field.

 ## Features

-- **Lexical Analysis**: Hand-written lexer with regex used for integer and floating-point number parsing.
-- **Syntax Parsing**: Single-pass compilation with nested lexical analysis.
-- **Semantic Analysis**: Combined with syntax parsing, includes type checking, implicit casting, and AST tree construction.
-- **Code Generation**: Generates LLVM IR.
-- **Error Handling**: Basic error handling; exits on error.
-- **Optimization**: Not implemented yet.
+- **Simplified C Subset**: Toyc presents a subset of the C language, making it more approachable for beginners while still covering essential concepts.
+- **Hands-on Learning**: The project emphasizes hand-written lexical and syntax analysis, promoting a deeper understanding of compiler internals.
+- **Focus on Simplicity**: With simplicity as a core tenet, toyc's design aims to be transparent and easy yo comprehend, making it an ideal tool for educational purposes.
+- **Incremental Implementation**: Although currently covering only a small portion of the C language syntax, the project is open to expansion and improvement by contributors.

+## Components

+- **Compiler**: Converts toyc source code into LLVM IR, facilitating exploration of compilation stages and LLVM's capabilities.
+- **Interpreter**: Executes toyc source code line by line directly, offering immediate feedback and enabling experimentation with language features.
+- **REPL**: An interactive programming environment.

 ## Getting Started

 ### Prerequisites

-Before using Toyc, make sure you have **CMake**, **Ninja**, **Clang**, **LLVM** (version >= 15, recommended version 16), and other dependencies installed.
-On Debian or Ubuntu, you can install them with:
+Before using Toyc, make sure you have the following dependencies installed:

+- CMake
+- Ninja
+- Clang (version >= 15)
+- LLVM (version >= 15, recommended version 16)
+- libzstd-dev
+- libfmt-dev
+- libreadline-dev

+You can install them on Debian or Ubuntu using the following command:

 ```
-sudo apt install \
-  cmake ninja-build \
-  clang-16 libclang-16-dev llvm-16 llvm-16-dev \
-  libzstd-dev libfmt-dev libreadline-dev
+sudo apt install cmake ninja-build clang-16 libclang-16-dev llvm-16 llvm-16-dev libzstd-dev libfmt-dev libreadline-dev
 ```

 ### Installation